Dabney Coleman: Personal life

 Coleman was married to Ann Courtney Harrell from 1957 to 1959 and Jean Hale from 1961 to 1983.
-He had four children, Meghan, Kelly, Randy, and Quincy.
+He had four children.

 Coleman was a tennis player, winning celebrity and charity tournaments.
 He played mainly at the Riviera Country Club as well as in local tournaments.
-He was also known for being a regular at Dan Tana's restaurant in West Hollywood, where a large New York Steak is named after him.
+He was also known for being a regular at the Dan Tana's restaurant in West Hollywood, where a large New York Steak is named after him.
 When Coleman received his star on the Hollywood Walk of Fame, an after party was held at Dan Tana's to celebrate the occasion.
 His favorite sports team was the St. Louis Browns, which are now the Baltimore Orioles.

 In the 1980s and 1990s, it was noted by several journalists that Coleman chain-smoked cigarettes during his interviews.
 He was described as a "lean and impossibly fit-looking 62 years old" by The New York Times in 1994.
 In 2011, Coleman started treatment for throat cancer, which sometimes affected his ability to speak.
 The diagnosis led to a rapid rewrite and early filming of his scenes for the second season of Boardwalk Empire.
 In a 2012 interview, he discussed his experience filming the series while dealing with cancer, lighting up a cigarette at one point during the interview, and mentioned that he no longer had cancer.